NY Joint Custody Lawyer

 No Presumption of Joint Custody

 The State of New York has no presumption of joint custody.
 That is, judges who decide custody cases don’t have to first consider placing the child with both parents equally.
 That means, if you’re hoping for joint custody, it’s important to work with a NY joint custody lawyer in order to prove your case.
-The court needs to see the evidence and hear arguments about why joint custody is best for your child.
+The court needs to see the evidence and hear arguments about why joint custody is for your child.

 How Does the Court Decide?